-The designated Maternal Regional Director must be a board certified maternal-fetal medicine specialist.
+The designated Maternal Director must be a board eligible Maternal-Fetal Medicine Specialist.
 The Maternal Regional Director's responsibilities include:

 - 1. Maintenance of guidelines for comprehensive health care services for all patients admitted to the inpatient and outpatient obstetrical service. - 2.
 Coordination of a multidisciplinary team to serve the women admitted to the service. - 3.
 Participation in the development of the RPC budget. - 4.
 Participation in the evaluation and purchase of equipment. - 5.
 Participation in planning and development of the RPC outreach education programs. - 6.
 Supervision of maternal consults and transports in collaboration with the neonatal program. - 7.
 Communication with regional hospitals and physicians in matters related to patient care. - 8.
-Collaboration with public health district health directors to develop and implement a regional plan to evaluate and improve maternal care in the region. - 9.
+Collaboration with the district health directors to develop and implement a regional plan to evaluate and improve maternal care in the region. - 9.
 Participation in DPH defined planning processes and perinatal activities.

 - 10. Responsibility for documenting adherence to policy on Consultation and Transport Guidelines. - 11.
 Leadership of all maternal care activities in the regional perinatal program for defined region. - 12.
 Collaboration with neonatal services to ensure a coordinated, cooperative initiative. - 13.
-Ensuring provision of perinatal (NPIC) data to the Georgia Department of Public Health (DPH).
+Ensure perinatal data is available upon request for the Department of Public Health (DPH).